STEM School Highlands Ranch shooting: Shooting

-Simultaneously from the other side of the room, Alec McKinney raised a Taurus revolver and fired it until it was empty, hitting 4 students.
-In total, he fired nine shots from the revolver.
-After McKinney emptied the revolver, the students at the other side of the classroom tackled McKinney out into the doorway.
+Simultaneously from the other side of the room, McKinney raised a Taurus revolver and fired it until it was empty, hitting four students.
+In total, he fired nine shots.
+After McKinney emptied the revolver, additional students tackled McKinney through the doorway.
 McKinney struggled with the students and the classroom's teacher until another teacher from the hallway walked into the commotion.
 Not knowing that McKinney was a shooter, the teacher picked up the revolver before going inside the classroom to move Erickson's handgun as well.
-Eventually, McKinney managed to get out from the students' grasps and was locked out of the classroom.
-McKinney removed the Beretta handgun from his backpack.
+Eventually, McKinney managed to free himself from the struggle but was subsequently locked out of the classroom.
+McKinney removed a Beretta handgun from his backpack with the intention of committing suicide, but he did not know how to release the gun's safety mechanism.

-McKinney told investigators, and later reaffirmed in an affidavit, that he had planned to commit suicide after, but his plan was thwarted when he realized he did not know how to release the safety mechanism on his handgun.
 A video camera captured McKinney attempting suicide and struggling with the safety before being confronted by a security guard, whose instructions to surrender McKinney complied with.

-Officers did not have to fire at the suspects prior to them being taken into custody, however, there was an instance of friendly fire during the response in which a private security guard reacted to a muzzle of a gun coming around the corner, that was later established to be held by a Douglas County Sheriffs deputy.
-Authorities later confirmed that at least two handguns were used in the shooting, with three handguns and a rifle recovered.
+Officers did not have to fire at either Erickson or McKinney prior to taking them into custody.
+However, there was an instance of friendly fire during the response in which a private security guard reacted to the muzzle of a gun coming around the corner, which was later established to be held by a Douglas County sheriff's deputy.
+Authorities later confirmed that two handguns were used in the shooting, with three additional handguns and a rifle recovered.
 They also went to Erickson's home and seized a car with hand-painted graffiti that read "Fuck society" as well as "666" and a pentagram.

 Victims

 One student was killed and eight others were injured in the shooting; two were as of 2019 in serious condition.
-On 12 May, the last of the wounded students was released from the hospital.
+On May 12 the last of the wounded students was released from the hospital.
 Officials told reporters at the time that the youngest victim was 15 years old.
 There were no staff deaths or injuries; all victims were students.

 At least three students, 18-year-old seniors Kendrick Castillo, Joshua Jones, and Brendan Bialy, lunged at an attacker, later identified as Erickson.
 The three students jumped from their desks and slammed the gunman against the wall.
 The shooter fired off several shots as they struggled with him.
 Castillo was killed in the process, the only student killed during the shooting.
 Jones was shot twice, receiving non-life-threatening injuries in his leg and hip.
 Bialy managed to wrestle the handgun away from the shooter during the struggle.

+Kendrick Castillo

+Kendrick Castillo was an active member of the school's FIRST Robotics team.
+After the attack, the Colorado FIRST Robotics community has hosted the Kendrick Castillo Memorial Tournament (KCMT).
+It has been held annually since 2019 in his memory.
+As of December 2024 the former "Lucent Boulevard" in Highlands Ranch was renamed to "Kendrick Castillo Way" and in November 2025, there has been a memorial placed at a local park (Civic Green Park).